mozilla/pkipolicy/rootstore/policy.md

     Extended Validation Certificates][EVGLs].

 Validation methods are occasionally found to contain security flaws.
-When this happens, Mozilla expects CAs to evaluate their practices and respomd appropriately to mitigate the risk.
+When this happens, Mozilla expects CAs to evaluate their practices and respond appropriately to mitigate the risk.
 Mozilla may require CAs to make disclosures or modifications, up to and including immediately discontinuing use of a method.